Qvdpost/GameOfCards/Lab/README.md

 ## Methods

 Now let's get started with the methods.
 Firstly there's the `__init__`, it is called the initialisator.
 When you create an object the `__init__` is used to set it up with the correct values.
 As you can see, we've already supplied it with suits and values, but not the actual card objects yet.
-To initialise the cards we're going to use a method.
-Let's call it `initialise_cards(self)`.
+To initialize the cards we're going to use a method.
+Let's call it `initialize_cards(self)`.
 Adding a method is like declaring a function, only at an indented level under the class it belongs to.
 The function can usually only be called by the class it is attached to.

 Before getting into the actual code, it is advised to write a docstring for your method.
 A docstring is a comment between two lines of three quotation marks, each class already has a docstrign for example (the `__init__`s do not!
 Note where the docstring is placed).
 Keeping your comments up to date and relevant will pay off greatly down the line.